Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Acknowledgements

 \section{Acknowledgements}

-We thank David Huse, Aditi Mitra, Bruno Nachtergaele, Adam Nahum, and Tibor Rakovszky for useful discussions.
+We thank Deepak Dhar, David Huse, Aditi Mitra, Bruno Nachtergaele, Adam Nahum, Tibor Rakovszky, and Nat Tantivasadakarn for useful discussions.
 S.M.\ thanks Lorenzo Gotta and Leonardo Mazza for a previous collaboration~\cite{gotta2023asymptotic}.
-This work was supported by the Walter Burke Institute for Theoretical Physics at Caltech; the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1733907); and the National Science Foundation through grant DMR-2001186.
+This work was supported by the Walter Burke Institute for Theoretical Physics at Caltech; the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-1733907); the National Science Foundation through grant DMR-2001186; and the Munich Center for Quantum Science and Technology (S.M.).
 A part of this work was done at the Aspen Center for Physics, which is supported by National Science Foundation grants PHY-1607611 and PHY-2210452.
 S.M.\ also acknowledges the hospitality of the Physik-Institut at the University of Zurich, where parts of this manuscript were written.

 \onecolumngrid